ffrank/ffrank.github.io/_posts/2016-07-01-edging-it-all-in.markdown

 are kept as well.

 Since these `whit` pseudo-resources don't show up in the catalog's resource table, the resource translation code needed to change.
-The original loop:
+This was the original loop:

 ```ruby
 catalog.resources.each do |res|